wsargent/recipellm/README.md

 ![cooking](./cooking.png)

+## Notifications

-You can ask it to set reminders and notifications for you -- these will be sent to the local ntfy instance at http://localhot and you will hear a ping when the timer goes off.
+You can ask it to set reminders and notifications for you -- these will be sent to the local ntfy instance at http://localhost and you will hear a ping when the timer goes off.
 You can also configure ntfy to send notifcations to your iPhone or Android device, which is what I do personally.

 ## Resetting